rajpgr8/mlops-demo/02-experiment-tracking/README.md

-## Homework
+## 02-experiment-tracking

-The goal of this homework is to get familiar with MLflow, the tool for experiment tracking and model management.
+The goal of this section is to get familiar with MLflow, the tool for experiment tracking and model management.

 ### Commands: